Naturally Vegan Ramp Focaccia

 Recipe courtesy of Mary Hospodarsky, founder and owner of Sweet Mary's Bakery in Akron

-The bakery sold individual focaccia rolls (above) at the inaugural Ramp Up Peninsula festival in 2013.
-This recipe outlines how to make ramp focaccia bread on a baking sheet, cutting it into individual pieces.
+The bakery sold individual focaccia rolls at the inaugural Ramp Up Peninsula festival in 2013.
+The recipe below outlines how to make ramp focaccia bread on a baking sheet, cutting it into individual pieces.
 Click here to read our April 2014 issue story about the tasty-yet-odoriferous wild onion known as the ramp and the annual northeast Ohio event that celebrates it.

 7 cups unbleached bread flour plus more for work surface